DevonXDal/smart-doorbell/README.md

+# Work In Progress
+This code and documentation is incomplete, serious problems may occur using this system before it is finished.

 # Raspberyy Pi Smart Doorbell

 This is a smart doorbell project that is built using a Raspberry Pi, an API, and an application (to be decided).